lAuUserl/CSVtoYoutubePlaylist/README.md

 # YouTube Playlist CSV Uploader Script Instructions

 This is the source code for a **local Python script** intended for **personal use only**.
-It allows a user to populate their own YouTube playlist from a CSV file containing song information.
+It allows a user to populate their own YouTube playlist from a CSV file containing song information exported from a Spotify playlist.

 **❗ It is NOT a publicly hosted application or website. ❗**